WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Teaching Tips**:
+**Teaching tips**:

-* Open a new tab in your browser and navigate back to that Wikipedia article for [Cafe Allegro (https://en.wikipedia.org/wiki/Cafe_Allegro) in Seattle.
-Hover over the "1.
-History" link in the Contents section
+* Open a new tab in your browser and navigate back to the Wikipedia article for [Cafe Allegro](https://en.wikipedia.org/wiki/Cafe_Allegro) in Seattle.
+Hover over the "History" link under the "Contents" section.
-* click the history link
+* Click on the "History" link.

-**Talking Points**:
+**Talking points**:

-* Old websites spread content across differnet pages and each URL routes users to those pages.
+* Old websites spread content across different pages and each URL routes users to those pages.
 * Take a look in the lower-left corner of my browser.
-Notice the URL is `wikipedia.org/wiki/Cafe_Allegro#history`.
-Specifically note the hashtag `#history`.
+Notice the URL is `wikipedia.org/wiki/Cafe_Allegro#History`.
+Specifically note the hashtag `#History`.
-* Notice that when I click, it scrolls down within the same page.
-This still counts as a route even though it's navigating you to a new section on the same page.
+* Notice that when I click on the "History" link, it scrolls down within the same page.
+This still counts as a route even though it's navigating to a new section on the same page.

 </aside>